VerifyTests/Verify.EntityFramework/readme.md

 ### ChangeTracking

-Added, deleted, and Modified entities can be verified by performing changes on a DbContext and then verifying that context.
+Added, deleted, and Modified entities can be verified by performing changes on a DbContext and then verifying the instance of ChangeTracking.
 This approach leverages the [EntityFramework ChangeTracker](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.changetracking.changetracker).

 #### Added entity